 - Developmental Screenings: Developmental screenings serve two purposes: 1) to reassure parents when the child is developing on target and 2) to identify concerns regarding a child’s health, vision, hearing, communication, physical development, problem solving and social/emotional development.

 - Preschool Summer Camps: Lenawee’s CHILD Preschool Summer Camps are held one day a week for four weeks.
 Camps provide developmentally appropriate activities for children ages two to five years old.
-Each week has a theme, and children from Lenawee County School District enjoy games, crafts and motor activities.2018
+Each week has a theme, and children from Lenawee County School District enjoy games, crafts and motor activities.

-Registration forms are available online.
+Registration forms for 2018 Summer Camps are available online.

 **Onsted Camp is open.